 The Public Staff Panel testified that its review of the Company's hedging activities is performed on an ongoing basis and includes analysis and evaluation of information contained in several documents and other data.
-These include the Company's monthly hedging deferred account reports, detailed source documentation, workpapers supporting the derivation of the maximum targeted hedge volumes for each month, periodic reports on the status of hedge coverage for each month, and periodic reports on the market values of the various financial instruments used by the Company to hedge.
-In addition, the Public Staff reviewed monthly Hedging Program Status Reports, monthly reports reconciling the Hedging Program Status Report and the hedging deferred account report, and minutes from the meetings of Piedmont's Energy Price Risk Management Committee (EPRMC).
-Also included in the Public Staff's review were minutes from the meetings of the Piedmont Board of Directors and its committees that pertain to hedging activities, reports and correspondence from the Company's internal and external auditors, hedging plan documents, communications with Company personnel regarding key hedging events and plan modifications under consideration by the EPRMC, and the testimony and exhibits of the Company's witnesses in the annual proceeding.
+These include the Company's monthly hedging deferred account reports, maximum targeted hedge volumes for each month, periodic reports on the status of hedge coverage for each month, periodic reports on the market values of the various financial instruments used by the Company to hedge, monthly Hedging Program Status Reports, monthly reports reconciling the Hedging Program Status Report and the hedging deferred account report, minutes from the meetings of Piedmont's Energy Price Risk Management Committee (EPRMC), minutes from the meetings of the Board of Directors and its committees that pertain to hedging activities, reports and correspondence from the Company's internal and external auditors, hedging plan documents, communications with Company personnel regarding key hedging events and plan modifications under consideration by the EPRMC, and the testimony and exhibits of the Company's witnesses in the annual proceeding.